Conflict Resolution Posts Categorized:

 Why coming to counseling with one of the 3 A's will sabotage your effort

 Yes, couples counseling can be a real life line for your marriage.
 But only if you are willing to do the work and come to counseling ready to be emotional, honest, and take real action.
-If have any of the three A's: abuse, addition, or an affair -- your results won't be the best they could be.
+If you have any of the three A's: abuse, addition, or an affair -- your results won't be the best they could be.
 In fact, you might make very little progress at all.
 When you go to couples counseling with one or more of the three A's, you are wasting your money and time.
-Here's how to waste your money on couples counseling.Read More
+Here's what I mean:Read More

 Stop!
 Don't push him out the door when you should be fighting for the relationship